Cure Web App - Case Study

 Provider Services (now Foundations Health Solutions) came to Aztek with the request of updating their long-term care management app.

-Clients proprietary software called Cure is supposed to fulfill assignments specific for their business, and that is managing long-term healthcare facilities/buildings, patients and their insurance information.
-First iteration of the application was build in .NET with Bootstrap 3 as the front-end framework.
+The client used their proprietary software "Cure" to manage long-term healthcare facilities, patients, and insurance information.
+The first iteration of the application was build in .NET with Bootstrap 3 as the front-end framework.
 We were supposed to follow that pattern in the redesign.

-a) 2 types of active meetings, Daily and Weekly, with their own subcategories (depending on type of the user/patient)
+a) 2 types of active meetings, Daily and Weekly, with subcategories (depending on the type of the patient)

-In the everyday use, Core user is going to use the app the most.
-That is the user we focused the most attention when redesigning the app.
-In their everyday work core users are going to be focused on these areas:
+In everyday use, the Core user is going to use the app the most.
+That is the user we focused the most attention on when redesigning the app.
+In their everyday work, Core users will focus on these areas:

 • Is the patient assigned to one or more buildings